Bitazad/BK-QAF/README.md

 # Code and Data

+**Below is the code necessary to produce the results.
+Follow the instructions provided to run the code:**

 Loading the BioASQ dataset:<br>
 First create an account in [the BioASQ official website](http://participants-area.bioasq.org/):<br>
 BioASQ 6B: http://participants-area.bioasq.org/Tasks/6b/trainingDataset/<br>